xaur/decred-news/guidelines.md

 * Construct GitHub compare link, e.g.: https://github.com/decred/dcrd/compare/70c14042...5048959f (8 first characters of commit IDs would do, also mind the 3 dots `...`)
 * Look at the contributors count

+### People

+Main goals of People are:

+1. Greet new contributors, both individuals and organizations
+2. Make the community more familiar with people making Decred

+The latter includes interviews and staff changes.

 ### Governance

+Goal: provide a digest of decision-making activity and finances.

+Finances include income and expenses in DCR and USD.
+When more finance info is available for reporting we may split this into a separate Treasury section, per the [content plan](content.md).

 Sources: